rahatyeasinemon/bit-integrations/readme.txt

   - ClickUp: Resolved the issue with custom field values.
   - ClinchPad: Addressed the issue with custom field values.
   - CompanyHub: Fixed the issue with custom field values.
-  - ConvertKit: Resolved the issue with custom field values.
+  - Kit (ConvertKit): Resolved the issue with custom field values.
   - CopperCRM: Addressed the issue with custom field values.

 = 2.2.3  =